coder/coder/scaletest/README.md

 - `coder_workspacetraffic.sh`: Runs traffic generation against the loadtest cluster and creates a monitoring manifest for the traffic generation pod.
 This pod will restart automatically after the traffic generation has completed.

+## Grafana Dashboard

+A sample Grafana dashboard is provided in `scaletest_dashboard.json`.
+This dashboard is intended to be imported into an existing Grafana instance.
+It provides a number of useful metrics:

+- **Control Plane Resources**: CPU, memory, and network usage for the Coder deployment, as well as the number of pod restarts.
+- **Database**: Rows inserted/updated/deleted/returned, active connections, and transactions per second.
+Fine-grained `sqlQuerier` metrics are provided for Coder's database as well, broken down my query method.
+- **HTTP requests**: Number of HTTP requests per second, broken down by status code and path.
+- **Workspace Resources**: CPU, memory, and network usage for all workspaces.
+- **Workspace Agents**: Workspace agent network usage, connection latency, and number of active connections.
+- **Workspace Traffic**: Statistics related to workspace traffic generation.
+- **Internals**: Provisioner job timings, concurrency, workspace builds, and AuthZ duration.

+A subset of these metrics may be useful for a production deployment, but some are only useful for load testing.

+> **Note:** in particular, `sqlQuerier` metrics produce a large number of time series and may cause
+> increased charges in your metrics provider.